tomfromtown/social_bp/README.md

 ﻿# The Social Media Site

 A full-stack social media application built with React and .NET Core, following a modular-monolithic architecture with CQRS pattern.
+Please take a look the development summary at the end as well.

 ##  Architecture